ng-girls/todo-list-tutorial-portuguese/generating_a_new_project.md

 Others ways to start are using starter kits, are also called seed projects, which contain all you need to start the project.
 Unlike scaffolding tools, starter kits are relevant only for the initial project.
 After installation you probably won't use that kit again (if it's a good starter kit maybe you'll go back to read the documentation).

-regarding angular 2 the most easy way to start is the angular-cli which is a scaffolding tool and we will cover it use in this tutorial.
+Regarding Angular 2, the most easy way to start is the Angular-CLI which is a scaffolding tool.  we will cover its use in this tutorial.

+In this chapter we show all the files and folders that are created by Angular-CLI when you create a new project.
+We'll start with one important action: changing the application prefix.

+###Application prefix
+The prefix is used to differentiate the components that you create in your application from components you use from other sources, and from HTML components.
+You can give your initials as the prefix if it's a personal project.
+If you're collaborating or working for a client, you can have the initials of the project name as the prefix.
+In this tutorial, the prefix will simply be `todo`.

+Angular-CLI generated a configuration file for its own use: `angular-cli.json`.
+Open this file, find the `prefix` property and change its value from `app` to `todo`.
+From now on, each component and directive you will create using Angular-CLI will have this prefix in its selector.

+We could have defined the prefix when we created the project, by adding `--prefix <prefix>`.
+Then even the root component that is generated would have this prefix.
+But we're fine with its current selector, `app-root`, and we will not change it at this moment.

+###Application structure

 the first thing to start with when you work with the cli is scaffold the initial project. to do so you can simply create a folder and write `ng init`